 During treatment, only a small amount of blood (about 1 cup) is out of your body at any one time.

-Call your nurse or dialysis technician if you have any of these symptoms during or after treatment:
+Get immediate medical help or call your doctor, nurse or dialysis technician if you have any of these symptoms after treatment:

 Bleeding from the needle site